viamrobotics/docs/docs/tutorials/projects/make-a-plant-watering-robot.md

 {{<youtube embed_url="https://www.youtube-nocookie.com/embed/Q6UuUKJpDn0?start=877">}}

-You can also follow a simplified version of this tutorial in this video: it eliminates the need for the ADC and the breadboard, instead uses the digital pin of the moisture sensor to get “high” and “low” readings and to turn a relay on and off.
+You can also follow a simplified version of this tutorial in this video: it eliminates the need for the ADC and the breadboard, instead using the digital pin of the moisture sensor to get “high” and “low” readings and to turn a relay on and off.
 You can start with this simple version and then add the ADC to make your machine more accurate!

 The tutorial uses the following hardware, but you can adjust it as needed: